sbyrnes321/tmm/README.rst

 It can also calculate the parameters measured in ellipsometry.
 It can also calculate the RGB or xyY color of a multilayer thin film (this requires colorpy, https://pypi.python.org/pypi/colorpy).

 For more information, see `manual.pdf <https://github.com/sbyrnes321/tmm/blob/master/manual.pdf>`_.
-For the list of all functions and how to call them, browse the source code or go to https://pythonhosted.org/tmm/
+For the list of all functions and how to call them, browse the source code or go to https://pythonhosted.org/tmm/ .
+For physics-based explanations and derivations of the various formulas calculated by this package, see: https://arxiv.org/abs/1603.02720 .

 Tested in Python 3.
-It probably works in Python 2, or maybe not, I haven't checked in a while.
+It probably works in Python 2, or maybe not, I haven't checked in a long time.
 If you want to do color calculations in Python 3, you need to use the Python-3-compatible version of colorpy `here <https://github.com/fish2000/ColorPy/>`_.